Graduates are invited to apply to be the Georgia Tech student Commencement reflection speaker at this semester's Commencement exercises.

 The reflection speech is two to three minutes in length (approximately 250 words).
 The reflection message should be secular in tone, providing inspiration to the graduates, recounting times with other Tech students, and calling the audience to action around a certain message.

 Applicants must feel comfortable speaking at a podium in front of a very large audience.
 We encourage students to view previous speeches and visit with the Communication Center to help them prepare their speech.
-Be sure to view our past ceremonies to see what other speakers have said.

 All submissions will be reviewed by a committee consisting of faculty and staff, who will select multiple finalists.
 Those finalists will then be asked to present a full version of their speech to the committee during the spring semester.